recombinatrix/UA-memb-tutorial/readme.md

 We need to define the size of our simulation system, by specifying the box size of our universe.
 We will do this with `editconf`.

+Before you run this command, go to the [gromacs manual](manual.gromacs.org) and look at the entry for `editconf`.
+Make sure you are looking at the manual for the version of gromacs you are using!

+What does this `editconf` do?
+What do the `-f`, `-o` and `-box` flags do?

 ~~~s
 gmx editconf -f 01_GlyT2_capped_pdb2gmx.pdb -o 02_GlyT2_capped_pdb2gmx_box.pdb \
                  -box 17 17 12